 *For Mileage you may select the “Mileage” expense type to get the system calculations, note the calculations in the description, and save the expense.
 Finally, change the expense type to the “Taxable” expense type.

 Contact Travel Services, 360-650-3341 if you have a questions.

 Travel Reimbursement Questions

-Can I use air miles for my airfare and receive reimbursement?
+Can I use air miles or companion fares for my airfare and receive reimbursement?

 WWU will reimburse you for actual dollars spent on your airfare.
 If you use air miles you will not be reimbursed for them.